 This information must be followed by a clear and concise description of the objectives and technical approach of the proposed research.
-The pre-application may not exceed three (3) pages, when printed using standard letter-size (8.5 inch x 11 inch) paper with 1-inch margins (top, bottom, left, and right).
+The pre-application may not exceed two pages, when printed using standard letter-size (8.5 x 11 inch) paper with 1-inch margins (top, bottom, left, and right).
 The font must not be smaller than 11 point.
-Figures and references, if included, must fit within the three-page limit.
+Figures and references, if included, must fit within the two-page limit.

-In addition, the pre-application must include the following two Tables on separate pages after the three (3)-page description, which will not count toward the page limit.
-Failure to include these tables will result in discouraging of the pre-application:
+After the description of the proposed research, the pre-application must include the following two tables, which will not count toward the aforementioned page limit: